-From world-class theatre and outstanding art exhibitions, annual musical and literary festivals, family fun and some of the UK's best-loved sporting events at the Goodwood Estate, the thriving calendar of events taking place across the Chichester and surrounding areas offers something for all interests and ages.
+From world-class theatre and outstanding art exhibitions, annual musical and literary festivals, family fun during half terms and holidays and some of the UK's best-loved sporting events at the Goodwood Estate including Goodwoof, the thriving calendar of events taking place across the Chichester and surrounding areas offers something for all interests and ages.

 Chichester boasts one of the UK"s most respected regional theatres which has a well-deserved reputation for high quality productions that often transfer to the West End or travel across the country.
 Year round, the programme features hugely popular musical productions, star-studded dramas, comedy and family entertainment.